usethesource/rascal-website/docs/Library/Type.md

 ```

 #### Synopsis

-Determine if the given type is a `datetime`.
+Determine if the given type is an datetime.

 ## function isSetType {#Type-isSetType}